-To make VoIP calls, you need an Internet connection.
-Ensure you have a stable WiFi network or cellular data on your phone.
+To make VoIP calls, you need an internet connection.
+Ensure you have a stable WiFi network and cellular data on your phone.

 - Toggle WiFi

-- Switch to mobile data or try a different WiFi network if it is available
+- Switch to mobile data or try a different WiFi network if available

 Solution 7: Reset Network Settings

-If the caller tries to reach you via WiFi or cellular data, Reset network settings can solve the issue.
+If the caller tries to reach you via WiFi or cellular data, Reset network settings can resolve the issue.
 To perform this method, open: